Spending more time with your spouse on your wedding day

 The car photographed above is from Nixons Car Hire.

-Learn how to make your own wedding confetti here.
+Learn how to make your wedding confetti here.

 Before getting announced into the wedding breakfast